ashawkey/note/nas/unraid/blog/proxy.md

 Now reboot and you are free to load Apps and install Plugins!

-If not, you should look at the logs of the docker container to debug which step goes wrong.
+If not, you should look at the logs of the docker container to debug which step went wrong.